 -EGC Annual Report, May 1962

 Alongside this research agenda, EGC would serve as a training ground for future development researchers and policy practitioners.
-The Center took over the International Foreign Economic Administration program – a program for international students that had been in existence since 1955 – and revised it to incorporate the Center's quantitative focus.
+The Center took over the management of the International Foreign Economic Administration (IFEA) program – a program for international students that had been in existence since 1955 – and revised it to incorporate the Center's quantitative focus.
 The IFEA program brought young economists and statisticians employed in public service in their home countries to Yale to receive a year of advanced training.
-EGC continues to host the International Development Economics (IDE) one-year masters program.
+The IFEA program was renamed the International and Development Economics (IDE) program in 1979 and EGC continues to host the IDE one-year masters program.

 Today EGC researchers are applying rigorous methods to understand not only the links between economic growth and poverty, but also how rising inequality and a changing climate affects individual wellbeing, especially among marginalized groups in developing countries.